 5. Allow attendees time to reflect on what they’ve learned

 One of the biggest challenges for meeting owners is optimizing meeting content.
 With so much to say and so little time, it’s hard not to over-schedule every second of a precious face-to-face opportunity.
-Dynamic agendas, carefully planned, with only 15 minute breaks and 30 minute lunches will have attendees checked out before the day even begins.
+Dynamic agendas with only 15-minute breaks and 30-minute lunches will have attendees checked out before the day even begins.
 Despite post-meeting surveys that beg for more leisure time, important content usually wins out.
 In reality, the content is NOT winning if the information is not retained or received with enthusiasm.

 As we move on from formal education into careers, it seems as though we forget to apply best practices from our learning environments that served us so well.
-As meeting owners, facilitators, and planners, it is our job to reinforce learning by directing participants to reflect on their personal take-aways before the experience has escaped them.
-It’s important to emphasize the importance of mindfulness especially when we know new stimuli impact us every 8 seconds.
-Read our blog to learn more about how to detox the meeting brain.
+As meeting owners, facilitators, and planners, it is our job to reinforce learning by directing participants to reflect on personal takeaways before the experience escapes them.
+Mindfulness is especially important when we know new stimuli impact us every 8 seconds.
+Find out how to detox the meeting brain.

-6. Encourage attendees to share their experiences and photos via social media
+6. Encourage attendees to share their experiences via social media

-Depending on the purpose of your meeting/event, it may be appropriate to encouraging social sharing.
+Depending on the purpose of your meeting or event, it may be appropriate to encourage social sharing.
 This can help create brand ambassadors and increase the exposure of your event.
-If sharing meeting content publicly doesn’t fall in line with your event guidelines, consider using a mobile event app.
-Participants will be able to share comments and photos with only those associated with the event.
+If sharing content publicly doesn’t fall in line with your event guidelines, consider a mobile event app.
+Participants will share comments and photos with anyone associated with the event.
 It’s a great way to elevate the experience, without compromising privacy.
 Live streaming is another increasingly popular way to share content online.
 Follow this guide to see if you should live stream your event: Is Live Streaming Right for My Event?